 To open the file in editor, type: nano /etc/motd or sudo /etc/motd

-Edit the file, just as you would do in notepad.
+Edit the file, just as you would in Notepad.

-eg: nano banner.txt will create a banner.txt file and immediately open up the editor.
+For example, “nano banner.txt” will create a “banner.txt” file and immediately open up the editor.

-Edit the banner, and ctrl + x / y to save it.
-Then, reference it in the motd file using
+Edit the banner, and use Ctrl + X / Y to save it.
+Then, reference it in the MOTD file.

-SSH Tunneling allows you to tunnel the traffic from your local machine to a remote machine.
-It is created through SSH protocols and is encrypted.
-Check out the article on SSH Tunneling
+SSH tunneling allows you to route the traffic from your local machine to a remote machine.
+It is created using SSH protocols and is encrypted.

 On the client’s end the command would be: